rgomezam/PolyLogs/README.md

 Tested with mathematica for some (Order 10) values.
 Not plotted (yet)

+#To Do:

-#To Do:  plot with octave
+Plot with octave

 END